agailloty/portfolio-site/content/english/post/plot-cols/index.md

 First we use `dplyr::select_if()` to retain only categorical columns, in our case all categorical columns are factors, but it can be character, just provide is.character as argument in `select_if()`.
 After that we use `dplyr::mutate()` to create an arbitrary column called id that will act as the id variable for the next function.
 We then use the `reshape2::melt()` function to gather all the columns and their values into two columns called value and variables.
-We then pipe this result in ggplot2, the aesthetic takes `value` as x for the `geom_point()` function.
+We then pipe this result in ggplot2, the aesthetic takes `value` as x for the `geom_bar()` function.
 We flip the coordinates, set the xlab and ylab to NULL and facet the plot according to the variables column produced by the `reshape2::melt()` function.

 Now just for fun let's break this plot into two plots, the first will contain 18 columns and the second 17 so it's more readable.